Madeleine Grynsztejn

 Madeleine Grynsztejn (born 1962) is the director of the Museum of Contemporary Art Chicago, a post she has been serving since 2008.
+On March 17, 2026, Grynsztejn announced that she would end her tenure as Director at the end of 2026.

 Life and education

 Grynsztejn was born in Lima, Peru, and raised in Caracas, Venezuela, and London, England.
 She studied at the Sorbonne in Paris and received a BA in art history and French from Newcomb College of Tulane University.
 She received a MA in art history from Columbia University.
 Grynsztejn is fluent in English, Spanish, and French.
 Her husband, Tom Shapiro, is a strategic consultant to non-profits.

 A former Helena Rubenstein Fellow at the Whitney Museum of American Art, Grynsztejn has been a lecturer, interviewee, moderator, and panelist on film, TV, radio, Web, and other public forums on art-related topics.
 She is a 2007 graduate of the Getty Foundation’s Museum Leadership Institute and a member of the Association of Art Museum Directors (AAMD), the International Council of Museums (ICOM), the International Committee for Museums and Collections of Modern Art (CIMAM), and the Commercial Club of Chicago, among others.